chrisdurfee/base/README.md

 ## Example Todo App

-Here is an example of a todo app using Base Framework:
+Here is an example of a todo app using Base:

 ```javascript
 import { Button, Div, Form, H1, Input, Li, Ul } from "@base-framework/atoms";